AhmadFJaffal/AhmadFJaffal/README.md

 - 👋 Hi, I’m Ahmad Jaffal!
-I'm a full stack web developer specialized in MERN stack , firebase, and ASP.NET.
+I'm a full stack web developer specialized in MERN stack , NextJS, firebase, and ASP.NET.
 - I believe in the power of collaboration and teamwork.
 - 🌱 I'm continuously improving my skills to stay up-to-date with the latest technologies and best practices in the software development industry.
 - 💞️ I’m looking to collaborate on exciting software projects, web applications, or open-source initiatives.
 If you have any interesting opportunities or projects, feel free to reach out to me!